-The presence of COVID-19 information products containing advice on symptoms and prevention strategies are still present Ibrahim Al-Khalil and Fishkhabour crossings, while there is still none of these information products present at Bashmagh.

-Additionally, both Zurbatiyah and Al-Shalamcha have these types of information products on-site.
-However, enumerators at all five PoEs recorded that staff do not provide this information directly to travelers.
+No changes to risk communication were observed in this round compared with previous rounds.
+The presence of COVID-19 information products containing advice on symptoms and prevention strategies are still present Ibrahim AI-Khalil and Fishkhabour crossings, while there is still none of these information products present at Bashmagh.
+Consistent with previous rounds, enumerators at all three PoEs recorded that staff do not provide this information directly to travelers.